Why concentration risk is a problem for many investors

 Concentration is spreading to other markets

 Market concentration is not a new phenomenon, however.
-For example, says Alan Ross, an investment trust research analyst at Kepler Partners, in the early 2000s Vodafone Group (LSE:VOD) accounted for more than 15% of the UK’s FTSE All-Share index.
+For example, says Alan Ray, an investment trust research analyst at Kepler Partners, in the early 2000s Vodafone Group (LSE:VOD) accounted for more than 15% of the UK’s FTSE All-Share index.
 In fact, he adds, Vodafone “was so large that index tracker funds were prevented by regulation from owning a full weight”.

 Tech-driven concentration, however, is not limited to the US.
 The MSCI Emerging Markets index, for instance, is dominated by Taiwan Semiconductor Manufacturing Co Ltd ADR (NYSE:TSM), with more than 9% of the total index value.

 In Europe, as Tom O’Hara, co-manager of Henderson European Trust Ord (LSE:HET), observes, the FTSE Europe ex UK index has seven companies (not all tech) accounting for 20% of market capitalisation, down from 11% a decade or so ago.
-“So were not as concentrated as the S&P 500, for example, but it has become an increasing feature,” says O’Hara.
+“So we’re not as concentrated as the S&P 500, for example, but it has become an increasing feature,” says O’Hara.

-The global market, unsurprisingly, has been hugely influenced by the trend towards concentration within regional markets, although the USs dominance, with the country around 70% of the MSCI World Index, means that the leading companies there have most impact.
+The global market, unsurprisingly, has been hugely influenced by the trend towards concentration within regional markets, although the US’s dominance, with the country around 70% of the MSCI World Index, means that the leading companies there have most impact.

 In fact, concentration is also much in evidence on our own doorstep.
 Currently, pharmaceutical giant AstraZeneca (LSE:AZN) accounts for more than 8% of the FTSE All-Share, with the top five stocks – also including Shell (LSE:SHEL), HSBC Holdings (LSE:HSBA), Unilever (LSE:ULVR) and BHP Group Ltd (LSE:BHP) –totaling around 25% of the UK market.